MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 3. Name constraints with an empty "excluded" list is invalid.
 The Windows certificate viewer shows this as `Excluded=None` within the `Name Constraints` details.
 See [Chromium issue 1457348](https://crbug.com/1457348) for more details.
 Instead of specifying an empty list, omit it entirely.

 ### Application Policies extension

-Prior to Microsoft Edge 115, the new verifier doesn't support the Windows-only "application policies" extension field which is described in the [CertGetEnhancedKeyUsage function documentation](/windows/win32/api/wincrypt/nf-wincrypt-certgetenhancedkeyusage#remarks).
+Prior to Microsoft Edge 115, the new verifier doesn't support the Windows-only "application policies" extension field that's described in the [CertGetEnhancedKeyUsage function documentation](/windows/win32/api/wincrypt/nf-wincrypt-certgetenhancedkeyusage#remarks).
 In Microsoft Edge 115, an update was made to ignore the extension.
 See [Chromium issue 1439638](https://crbug.com/1439638) for more details.

 This extension uses the object identifier (OID) `1.3.6.1.4.1.311.21.10`.
 If the certificate includes this extension and marks it as critical, the connection fails with `ERR_CERT_INVALID`.

 There are a few ways to check if this applies to your certificate:
-1. A network log captured via `about:net-export` will include the string `ERROR: Unconsumed critical extension` in the `CERT_VERIFIER_TASK` with an OID value of `2B060104018237150A`.
+1. A network log captured via `about:net-export` includes the string `ERROR: Unconsumed critical extension` in the `CERT_VERIFIER_TASK` with an OID value of `2B060104018237150A`.
 2. Open the certificate with the Windows certificate viewer, select "Critical Extensions Only" in the "Show" filter, and check if a "Application Policies" field in present.
 3. Run `certutil.exe` with the `-dump` switch and review the output to check for a critical Application Policies extension field.

-If your certificate currently uses this extension, please test that it now works in Microsoft Edge 115.
+If your certificate currently uses this extension, make sure that it now works in Microsoft Edge 115.
 Alternatively, reissue the certificate and instead rely solely on the enhanced key usage field (OID `2.5.29.37`) to specify allowed usages.

 ## Known revocation checking behavior differences on Windows
 In addition to the more stringent RFC 5280 requirements, the new verifier _doesn't_ support LDAP-based certificate revocation list (CRL) URIs.